Aurora-for-Audacity/Aurora-for-Audacity/README.md

 | XFunctions                |   ❌    |    ❌    |       ❌        |

 ## Note from Simone

-> This project has been uploaded to github to rebring it life, but it needs some love.
-> It was compiled last time in the summer 2021 with Audacity 2.4.1 on Windows, macOs and
-> linux platforms.
-It compiled but it worked properly only on windows.
->
 > The Audacity code was patched because the module support was partially dropped, so some
 > code was commented (but it was still there).
 >